People

 Madison is a PhD student focused on the conservation of fish.
 During her masters, Madison studied the development of the stress response in larval Lake Sturgeon, a threatened species native to Manitoba.
 Now in her PhD, Madison is investigating how developmental environments influence genomic, transcriptomic and epigenetic responses as well as physiology and behaviour of fish.
 Specifically, Madison is interested in the effects of domestication through hatchery-rearing, in multiple species of fish including Rainbow Trout, White Sturgeon and Coho Salmon.
 The goals of Madison’s Phd are 1) to identify the underlying genetic mechanisms driving the differences between domesticated and wild fish and 2) to make beneficial changes to hatcheries to ensure the success of released fish.

-Tessa Blanchard, PhD Candidate
+Tessa Blanchard, Lab Manager

 Twitter Google Scholar Page